WMF Group: Brands and companies

 The WMF is divided into three divisions: Global Coffee Machine Business, Global Hotel Business and Global Consumer Business with Tables & Kitchens, Branches and Small Domestic Appliances.
 In these segments WMF brands are offered to a different extent.

 Some WMF stainless products produced in Germany after World War II are called "Fraser's WMF" because they were distributed in the United States by Fraser's Ltd. of New York, a retail outlet founded by Gordon Freeman Fraser in Berkeley, CA, in 1947.
 Fraser's grew to become a division of WMF of America, Inc., a subsidiary of WMF AG.
 With the death of Gordon Fraser in 2005, Fraser's ceased to exist, and WMF products are now distributed in the U.S. by WMF Americas Group of North Carolina.

-Since 1998 the German cooking pan manufacturer Silit also belongs to the WMF.
+Since 1998 the German cooking pan manufacturer Silit also belongs to WMF.
 Silit is still marketed as an independent brand.
 In 2002, the range of products is rounded off by the acquisition of Kaiser Backformen.